FabianVegaA/ProductsAPI/README.md

 ## Running PostgreSQL

-The tutorial tries to be as simple to understand as possible, but if you know how to use docker-compose and use a PostgreSQL database, you can skip this section.
+This tutorial tries to be as simple to understand as possible, but if you know how to use docker-compose and use a PostgreSQL database, you can skip this section.

 The first step is make a [`docker-compose.yml`](docker-compose.yml) file.